alloin/alloin.org/pages/04.machine_learning/01.image_to_image_translation/docs.md

 #Image-to-Image Translation with Conditional Adversarial Nets

-In this part we will process a Dataset, train and test our Neural Network and make a javascript widget for it.
+In this part we will process a Dataset, train and test our Neural Network and make a javascript widget like the example above.

 I'm gonna assume you have a [basic knowledge of python (and pip), powershell and have CUDA and cuDNN installed](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781).